JIexa/money-transferring-service/README.md

 ## Using API of the application

-All active endpoints of this app you can find in the file conf/http.request.examples
+All active endpoints of this app you can find in the file conf/http.request.examples.
+Or you can import postman (https://www.getpostman.com/) collection for these purposes (file  config/money-transferring.postman_collection.json)

 ### ToDos
 - `[I-2]` - Add an opportunity to create an multi-currency account